In addition to building a vRealize Automation Cloud Assembly template from a blank canvas, you can take advantage of existing code.

-To clone a blueprint, go to Blueprints, select a source, and click Clone.
-You clone a blueprint to create a copy based on the source, then assign the clone to a new project or use it as starter code for a new application.
+To clone a template, go to Design, select a source, and click Clone.
+You clone a cloud template to create a copy based on the source, then assign the clone to a new project or use it as starter code for a new application.

 Uploading and downloading

-In addition, you can upload, download, and share blueprint YAML code in any way that makes sense for your site.
-You can even modify blueprint code using external editors and development environments.
+You can upload, download, and share cloud template YAML code in any way that makes sense for your site.
+You can even modify template code using external editors and development environments.

 To jumpstart your resource library, get files from the vRealize Automation Cloud Assembly Marketplace.
 The Marketplace provides finished cloud templates and open virtualization images.

 Accessing the Marketplace

 In vRealize Automation Cloud Assembly, select .
 Click Add Integration, click My VMware, and provide your My VMware account credentials.